The Astrology Podcast

 CB: Right.
 So that’s just crazy, next to the Sun, which is just this gargantuan object compared to everything else.
 Jupiter is so huge that it actually affects the gravitation of all the other planets in the solar system.

 SFR: Yeah.
 In Arthur C. Clarke’s original book, 2001, it’s really about evolution.
-And then, I believe his follow-up to that is 2010–thank you.
+And then, I believe his follow-up to that, which I think is 2021–thank you.

 CB: Okay.
 And it appears, even just visually from our standpoint, as this bright, twinkling, star in the night sky.